 3 Amazing things that happen when you learn the guitar

-It’s no secret that learning a musical instrument, any musical instrument keeps you young.
+It’s no secret that learning a musical instrument, any musical instrument, especially bass guitar strings, keeps you young.
 It can change your brain’s structure and enable you to become a better learner, lending you the mental acuity and capacity for learning that you may not have had since your college years (however long ago they may have been).
 Music is good for the soul as well.
 It can be a cathartic experience that helps you to come to grips with your emotions in healthy ways.
 It can be your refuge after a hard day’s work or it can transport you back to a particular time and place with breathtaking expediency.
 Whether you consume your music through a smartphone as you slog through your daily commute or whether you’re the kind of vinyl enthusiast for whom listening to music is an activity which must be done in solitude and without distraction, few would argue that it doesn’t enrich their day to day lives.

 Image Credit